-Recessed lighting: sure, it will illuminate your home.
+Sure, it will illuminate your home.
 But there’s so much more to it than that.
 To take full advantage of what recessed lighting has to offer in terms of both functionality and aesthetic charm, it’s essential to get the layout just right.
-And we have some recessed lighting layout tips you should know before you begin.
+And we have some lighting layout tips you should know before you begin.

 Start By Defining Your Goal

 Before you start, you need to define what goal you have in mind for your recessed lighting.
 For example, you will need to determine whether you want to highlight specific items in the room to create a visual focal point.
 Or perhaps you simply want to incorporate lighting to brighten the entire room with warm light.

 The overarching goal of your lighting will determine the layout style and individual calculations that you will use.
 Here are three primary types of lighting goals that will likely alter the layout calculations that you use:

 Ambient lighting is used to illuminate your entire room.
 It should offer a comfortable, evenly dispersed glow without being overpowering in its brightness.
 Ambient lighting generally begins with a lighting source in the center of the room that you can then use to evenly space your lighting around.